Grinderofl/ProjectSample/README.md

 # ProjectSample
 Sample product management and ordering site using ASP.NET MVC5, NHibernate and Castle Windsor with DDD concepts

-This project is created to demonstrate the following:
+This project is created to demonstrate the usage of following:

+a) Libraries
+* Bcrypt.Net
+* Castle
+* FluentMigrator
+* FluentMvc
+* Fluent NHibernate
+* Fluent Validation
+* NHibernate

+b) Techniques
 * SOLID
 * Domain-Driven Design
 * Command-Query Responsibility Segregation